BSC-ES/providentia/docs/source/WSL.md

 Press any key to continue...
 The installation process for distribution 'Ubuntu-22.04' failed with exit code: 1.
 ```
 It means that your virtualisation is not activated.
+This is probably due to your Windows not being the Pro version and therefore not having access to the Hyper-V feature that had to be checked in Step 2.

 6. Once it is installed, you can open the terminal running `wsl` from PowerShell or by opening the application named WSL.
 From inside you can see your Windows directories doing `cd /mnt/`.
 From outside, in Windows, you can see the folders of the subsystem in a section called Linux in your file explorer.